 It includes Takamine’s proprietary CTP-3 Cool Tube preamp system.
 The CTP-3 provides low-voltage tube tone, from brilliant to warm.
 It has a 3-band EQ and an onboard chromatic tuner.

-This model is perfect for classical guitarists bound for wedding, party and restaurant venues.
+This model is perfect for classical guitarists who play in wedding, party and restaurant venues.
 You are likely to meet jazz guitarists looking for a pure nylon string tone with the TC132SC in hand.

-As a traditional classical instrument, the TC132SC follows closely to the original drawings of Antonio Torres.
+As a traditional classical instrument, the TC132SC follows closely to the original drawings of Antonio Torres, the inventor of the modern classical guitar.
 The solid cedar top produces a warm full tone with plenty of dynamic range.
 The solid rosewood back aids in the projection and enhances the sonic brilliance of the instruments.
 The mahogany neck features a dual-action truss rod.
 And the finish is gloss.

 The 132 Series guitars from Takamine have a lot of nostalgia attached to them.
 They are classics.